noInfoPath/noInfoPath-data/docs/noinfopath-data.md

 When `scope` is the provider then the directive scope is used.
 Otherwise the supplied injecable provider will be used.

+When field value is a primative type meaning not an object. or array.
+Use the value as is.

 Drop each record one at a time so that the operations are recorded in the current transaction.